Righeira: Johnson Righeira's solo career

 In 1980, twenty-year-old Righi released his debut single "Bianca Surf".
 The recording session took place at Italian Records Studios in Bologna.
 While sung by Righi himself, the song was played by the local punk band Skiantos, with Leonardo Grezzi on drums, Andrea Dalla Valle and Gianni Bolelli on guitars and Franco Villani on bass guitar.

 Some of the earliest versions of "Vamos a la playa" tracks back to 1981, when Righi and some acquaintances paid visit to a mutual friend's music studio in Florence during New Year's Eve.
 According to Righi, he came up with the signature phrase "Vamos a la playa, oh-o-o-o-oh" while he was playing on a keyboard in the studio.
 The melodies in the song were later recorded via an old analog synth.
 The song was inspired by the 1960s and was intended to come out as a post-atomic beach song with electric elements.
 The major project began in early 1981 and was completed before Righi and Rota left for military service, only to be edited and released later in the spring.
 With the song gaining its popularity in public, both were allowed by the command to leave the barracks in order to appear on television performances under several occasions.
 That same year, when Rota auditioned, he sang both "Vamos a la playa" and an Italian version of the West German electropunk band Deutsch Amerikanische Freundschaft's song "Der Mussolini", called "Balla Marinetti", while he was partially known under the pseudonym of "Italo Monitor".
 The Italian title "Balla Marinetti" is a reference to the author and founder of the Futurism movement, Filippo Tommaso Marinetti.
+The few times Michael Righeira was in the military, Johnson Righeria found a replacement for Michael.

+Righi performed on a couple of occasions with the substitute Rota: The first time in Italy on "Italians A La Carte 1983", the second time in France on "Super Cool" on 9 October 1983, the third time in Luxembourg on RTL, the fourth time in Denmark at the "Eldorado show" on 24 October 1983 and at Thommy's pop show extra on 16 December 1983.
+It was probably Righi's friend from Turin.